 Pleural effusions may be present in patients with nitrofurantoin toxicity and with valproic acid.

 - Areas of ground-glass opacity (halo) around consolidation or nodules o

-Bronchoscopy and bronchoalveolar lavage are are rarely indicated.
-There would be increase in total cell count in the bronchoalveolar lavage fluid and increased lymphocytes and eosinophils.
+Bronchoscopy and bronchoalveolar lavage are rarely indicated.
+There would be an increase in total cell count in the bronchoalveolar lavage fluid and increased lymphocytes and eosinophils.